 Jess earned a bachelor’s degree in elementary education, special education, and psychology, and a master’s degree in Creative Art and Learning Across the Curriculum from Lesley University.
 She holds certification in education (grades 1-5) and special education (grades K-8).
 Her experience spans working as a 4th grade teacher, literacy coach, and special educator in Ansbach, Germany; special educator at a private school in Connecticut; and special educator as well as 5th grade classroom teacher in a Massachusetts public school.

-Jess joined the staff of Architects For Learning in 2007, supporting its research and development efforts.
-She has since assumed a lead role in developing Vivido’s training programs.
+Jess joined the staff of Architects For Learning (Dr. Singer’s clinical practice) in 2007, supporting its research and development efforts.
+She has since assumed a lead role in developing Vivido’s professional development programs.
 Jess is a co-author of EmPOWER: Classroom Materials.
 She provides professional development and consultation to educators in EmPOWER, Brain Frames, and other instructional methods developed by Vivido.
 Jess is particularly passionate about giving teachers practical and easy-to-use teaching methods that help them get the best out of their students.Read More Read Less

 Dr. Bashir has spent a lifetime dedicated to language and learning.
 He was the director of the speech-language pathology department at Boston’s Children’s Hospital for 25 years; Coordinator for Academic and Disability Services for 14 years, the Director of the Freshman Academic Studies Program for 15 years as well as Associate Professor in the Department of Communication Sciences and Disorders at Emerson College.
 In addition, he has taught in Boston College’s Lynch School of Teacher Education for over 40 years.